subtract0/super-duper-disco/DOC.md

     - Refresh the page if UI is stale
     - Check browser console and API server status for persistent errors
     - All errors are surfaced in the UI as toasts or messages
+    - If `/api/agents` hangs or fails to return, restart the dev server and check the terminal for errors.
+Inspect your agent orchestration code for infinite loops or blocking calls.
+The endpoint now returns partial results and error fields if any agent fails, so you should still see most agents even if some are broken.
 - The UI reflects all health states for maximum transparency and user trust.

 ---